About Beryl

 My background in public health has influenced my approach to fiber art.
 In public health, we work together to improve the well-being of communities, and in weaving, individual fibers unite to create beauty, convey ideas, and evoke emotions.

 The weaving and art communities continuously inspire and support me.
-I am an active participant in weaving workshops, a member of the Jockey Hollow Weavers Guild, and contribute to local art initiatives through the Metuchen Downtown Alliance Public Art Team.
+I am an active participant in weaving workshops, a member of the Jockey Hollow Weavers Guild, and contribute to local art initiatives.
 My work has been exhibited at local events and galleries, and each new piece is a reflection of my love for fiber, community, and the joy of making.

 You can find my work for sale at www.bejaknitsandweaving.etsy.com